EBNull/ruinvault/readme.md

 Currently most patches are around speeding up the gameplay to make additional playthroughs less monotonous.

+It also enables a multiple save slot feature (requires restarts) and easy save file editing.

 It's called `ruinvault` because you find ruins in-game, but also because if you use this before beating the game you could potentially ruin your experience.

 Behind the scenes `ruinvault` uses the [BepInEx](https://github.com/BepInEx/BepInEx) mod framework.